htop-dev/htop/docs/styleguide.md

 When writing your PR or patch, the set of patches should contain the minimal changes required.
 Each patch in itself should ideally be self-contained and runable.
+The commit comment should be descriptive (`Updated Foo.c` is not), explain what the changes are and describe why they were made.
+While in trivial cases a short subject suffices, more complex changes might warrant a longer description and explanation of the rationale behind the changes.

 A PR should not contain any merge commits.
 To follow the upstream branch of your PR rebase your work instead.